• Skip to primary navigation

 Store all the tax items in one accordion folder each year.

-I found that keeping all my business files in one 13-tab accordion folder, allows me to pull them out when I need them without losing anything.
-If you don’t have a business, you can create an accordion folder that holds all your supporting paperwork.
+Keeping all my business files in one 13-tab accordion folder (Affiliate Link) allows me to pull them out when I need them without losing anything.
+If you don’t have a business, you can create an accordion folder (Affiliate Link) that holds all your supporting paperwork.

-First, you need one 13-tab accordion folder that has a covered affixed lid.
-Something like this you can buy on Amazon (affiliate).
+First, you need one 13-tab accordion folder (Affiliate Link) with a covered affixed lid.
+Something like these you can buy on Amazon (Affiliate Link) (affiliate).

 How long to Keep tax return supporting paperwork - square image

-How to make a personal tax records supporting paperwork accordion folder?
+How do you make a personal tax record supporting paperwork accordion folder?

 Quicken or QuickBooks Tax Summary – whichever one you use is fine.